SajjadBrohi/snake-game-js/README.md

 ## How to play

-1. Clone the repository
+1. Checkout the project and CD into it

-2. Install the project dependencies using
+2. Install the project dependencies
 ```
 npm i
 ```
-3. Compile TypeScript to JavaScript using the tsc command in the terminal
+3. Compile TypeScript to JavaScript using the tsc command
 ```
 tsc
 ```
+4. Open index.html in your preferred browser to get the game running

 ## Uses